Live at Billy Bob's Texas (Willie Nelson album): Content

 On October 11, 2003, Nelson performed at Billy Bob's in Fort Worth, Texas.
 The concert was recorded and later released by the Smith Music Group label as their 25th Live at Billy Bob's album.
-The label first published a 20-track CD, and later an extended 28-track DVD version of Nelson's appeareance.
+The label first published a 20-track CD, and later an extended 28-track DVD version of Nelson's appearance.
 The DVD also included interviews with the band and behind-the-scenes footage.

 The album reached number 27 on Billboard's Top Country Albums, number 12 on the Independent Albums chart, and it appeared on the Billboard 200.
 The Fort Worth Star-Telegram defined the album as "vintage Willie".
 The review remarked the strength of Nelson's voice, and the tendency of the singer to resort to the improvisation of the music and the lyrics of his songs.
 Reviewer Stefan Stevenson felt that Nelson "takes too many liberties", but that his guitar playing "never gets much ink" except on his performances of "Blue Skies" and "Under the Double Eagle".
 The Salt Lake Tribune graded the album with an "A".
 Meanwhile, AllMusic criticized the release as "substandard" and "poorly recorded", as critic Thom Jurek deplored Nelson's performance as "uninspired and cynical", while he felt that the volume of the lead guitar "dwarfed" the rest of the band.